 - Tray crumb is too large on some products

-7. Breville BOV845BSS Pro Convection – Best Convection Toaster Oven
+7. Breville BOV845BSS Smart Oven Pro – Best Convection Toaster Oven

 The transfer of heat through convection is one of the most efficient ways of evenly distributing heat throughout a toaster oven.
 Of the toaster oven out there, the Breville BOV845BSS is one of the best when it comes to utilizing this technique.